 Marcel Proust

 I’m not an expert gardener by any stretch of the imagination, but I hope that by sharing what has worked for me from an organisational point of view, might help you too.
 I’m learning every day and enjoying that process.
-Can’t beat a good Mission hey!
+A good Mission never goes astray!

 There’s something quite special about bringing flowers into the home straight from the garden.

-We have a little family joke that looking after the garden is like outdoor housework and I guess in some ways it is!
+We have a little family joke that looking after the garden is like outdoor housework and in many ways it is!

 With any project, home, garden, work or life; break it down into bite size chunks.
 Knowing the tasks ahead of you means you can plan a Power of an Hour or two to get started on your Spring Refresh – Garden Style!

-Grab a notebook and take a wonder around your garden, making a note of :
+Grab a notebook and take a wander around your garden, noting:

 Spring is nature’s way of saying, ‘Let’s party!’